Next Article in Journal

 Section 2.1—Master plots.
 The qualitative analysis of the master plots that the story presents and their classification in the different types that Ronald B. Tobias established in his work is intended to clarify sub-hypothesis 4 (Disney animation features include more and more varied master plots since the purchase of Pixar).

 Section 2.2—Significant relationships.
-The qualitative analysis of the significant relationships existent in the story and their classification into the different types exposed in the operationalization of the variable on page 16 are intended to clarify sub-hypothesis 5 (there are more and more varied significant relationships between characters in Disney animation features since the purchase of Pixar).
+The qualitative analysis of the significant relationships existent in the story and their classification into the different types exposed in the operationalization of the variable are intended to clarify sub-hypothesis 5 (there are more and more varied significant relationships between characters in Disney animation features since the purchase of Pixar).

 • Section 3: Box office.
 This section includes the box office data of the features to clarify hypothesis 2 and specifically sub-hypothesis 6 (the box office figures of Disney animation features are higher since the purchase of Pixar).